-- Specialist and adaptable housing, to enable older people and the disabled to remain in their own homes for as long as possible - A care home (nursing and personal care) and where they are consistent with other policies in this Neighbourhood Plan.
+- Specialist and adaptable housing, to enable older people and the disabled to remain in their own homes for as long as possible. - Care homes (nursing and personal care) and where they are consistent with other policies in this Neighbourhood Plan.